Business & Economic Data

 Source: HMRC VAT Registration Data, FOI2024/15284

-This represents approximately 34,420 businesses operating legitimately below the £90,000 VAT registration threshold.
+Subject to that caveat, this represents businesses operating below the £90,000 VAT registration threshold.
 These are:

 • Small salons and sole traders (turnover £30k-£89k)